Jerry Craft: Career

 Craft worked for twelve years as a copywriter for various advertising agencies, during which time he also got his first comics work on projects for Marvel Comics and Harvey Comics.
 Moving on to King Features Syndicate, Craft spent eight years writing sales brochures.
 This connection with King Features led to the syndication of Craft's Mama's Boyz beginning in 1995.

-Craft later worked as editorial director of the Sports Illustrated for Kids website where he was nominated for a New Media Award by the National Cartoonists Society for his series of popular Flash cartoons, before leaving that job in October 2006 to become a full-time cartoonist.
+Craft later worked as editorial director of the Sports Illustrated for Kids website where he was nominated for a New Media Award by the National Cartoonists Society for his series of popular Flash cartoons.
+He left that job in October 2006 to become a full-time cartoonist.

 Craft performs regular cartooning workshops at schools, camps, and libraries.

-On January 27, 2020, his graphic novel, New Kid, was awarded the Newbery Medal, becoming the first graphic novel to receive this honor.
-New Kid also won the Coretta Scott King Author Award, and the Kirkus Prize.
+On January 27, 2020, New Kid was awarded the Newbery Medal, becoming the first graphic novel to receive this honor.
+New Kid also won the 2020 Coretta Scott King Author Award and the Kirkus Prize.